You’ve arrived at the website of my new story, The Ickabog.

 I had the idea for The Ickabog a long time ago and read it to my two younger children chapter by chapter each night while I was working on it.
 However, when the time came to publish it, I decided to put out a book for adults instead, which is how The Ickabog ended up in the attic.
 I became busy with other things, and even though I loved the story, over the years I came to think of it as something that was just for my own children.

-The Ickabog will be published for free on this website, in instalments, over the next seven weeks, a chapter (or two, or three), at a time.
 It isn’t Harry Potter and it doesn’t include magic.
 This is an entirely different story.

 The most exciting part, for me, at least, has been seeing all the wonderful illustrations coming in.
 I’d like to thank every single child (and the occasional adult!) who submitted pictures for the illustration competition.
 Looking through the artwork has been a joy and I know I’m far from alone in marvelling at the talent on display.

 When the book is published in November, I’m going to donate all my royalties to help vulnerable people who have been affected by the coronavirus.

 I hope you’ve enjoyed the story and I can’t wait to see which pictures make it into the book!